Saying No to your kids is not easy but sometimes we have to!

 I love my kids, but sometimes I have to break their tiny hearts and say “NO“

 So, the hard part is when you apply this “NO” and see the reaction of your kid.
-It’s not going to be easy, I understand but you have to be firm and be consistent.
+It’s not going to be easy, I understand but you have to be firm and be consistent and find positive ways to say to your kids.
 Don’t give your kid the benefit of doubt.
 They shouldn’t expect a YES from you after crying and insisting.
 Be sure your facial expressions and tone are serious and firm in telling them that “NO”, they cannot have that candy or another ice cream.

 Let me clear one thing if you think your child is manipulating you into saying YES because he knows you will give up eventually.
 You have to change it right now.

 Come, have a look at FIVE ways you can change this habit and get results.

 Do not shout in any case.
 Whatever the reason is, just don’t shout.
 This way you will lose the situation before even handling it.
 Even doctors say that shouting is harmful to kids so please just try not to shout.
 I understand that the urge to scream is too much but being an adult, you got to understand that you are not a child.
 Instead of saying no to your kids, talk to your kids with love and give them valid reasons as per your situation.
 Try if that helps.

 - 10 Best Calcium rich foods for kids you should include in their diet

 - Ultimate list of healthy snacks for toddlers and preschoolers

 - Free father’s day coloring pages printable